 Instead of screaming these questions at the night sky, I sought out some people who have made careers of studying the effects of death awareness on our behaviors.
 Sheldon Solomon, Jeff Greenberg, and Tom Pyszczynski coined the Terror Management Theory in the 1980s, a theory that says that our subconscious and conscious death anxieties drive a lot of what we do.
 In other words, our actions exist to manage terror.

-When I called up Solomon, he says he saw Gwenyth on Colbert recently, and—even before my email—he was struck by a lot of the same questions I was grappling with.
+When I called up Solomon, he said when he saw Gwenyth on Colbert, and—even before my email—he was struck by a lot of the same questions I was grappling with.
 Before talking about wellness, he gave me some background on what Terror Management Theory is all about.

 In 1973 Ernest Becker wrote a book called The Denial of Death.
 He argued that humans, like animals, are biologically predisposed to want to stay alive.
 But unlike other animals, we have these pesky advanced cognitive abilities.
 They give us the capacity to think abstractly and symbolically, to reflect on the past and anticipate the future.
 They also make us explicitly aware of the fact that we exist—and that one day we won’t.